-5 In the second case, aligning profiles from the same location at different points in time (i.e., layer tracking), one of the two profiles typically has more layers and a higher snow depth.
+In the second case, aligning profiles from the same location at different points in time (i.e., layer tracking), one of the two profiles typically has more layers and a higher snow depth.
 Since the smaller profile should be contained in the taller profile in a similar form, the alignment needs to be open-end and bottom-up.
 Furthermore, it is not necessary to rescale the profiles as recommended in Sect.
-2.2.2, but only to resample them.
-In this case, rescaling actually moves corresponding layers farther apart, which would have to be compensated by increasing the window size $\varepsilon$ .
-To increase your control on which parts of the profiles get matched, we recommend that you label some of the key layers with their date information.
+2.2.2 but only to resample them.
+In this case, rescaling actually moves corresponding layers farther apart, which would have to be compensated for by increasing the window size ε .
+To increase your control on which parts of the profiles are matched, we recommend that you label some of the key layers with their date information.

-In the supplementary material (Sect.
-S2), we derive the optimal values for the averaging weights $w_g$ and $w_h$ , and the window size $\varepsilon$ with a series of simulation experiments.
-Based on the results of these experiments, we recommend to use the following default settings: $\varepsilon \approx 0.3$ in conjunction with a bottom-up/top-down approach; a ratio of $w_h/w_g = 1/4$ ; the value of $w_d$ depends heavily on how similar the meteorological processes are that shape the snowpack at the two locations; e.g. two profiles from the same elevation and the same aspect that are in close proximity can be aligned based on layer date alone; however, two profiles from opposite aspects and different elevation bands, may be aligned predominantly based on grain type and hardness.
+In the Supplement (Sect.
+S2), we derive the optimal values for the averaging weights w_g and w_h , as well as the window size ε , with a series of simulation experiments.
+Based on the results of these experiments, we recommend using the following default settings: $\varepsilon \approx 0.3$ in conjunction with a bottom-up/top-down approach2 and a ratio of $w_h/w_g = 1/4$.
+The value of w_d depends heavily on how similar the meteorological processes are that shape the snowpack at the two locations; e.g., two profiles from the same elevation and the same aspect that are in close proximity can be aligned based on layer date alone.
+However, two profiles from opposite aspects and different elevation bands may be aligned predominantly based on grain type and hardness.

-5 2.3 Assessing the similarity of snow profiles
+2.3 Assessing the similarity of snow profiles

 A measure that quantifies the similarity of snow profiles as a whole is best designed independently from a profile alignment or layer matching routine.
-Such an independent approach allows for matching of layers based on physical similarity (i.e., processes like grain formation and metamorphism, or knowledge about snow cover models), whereas the similarity of the aligned profiles can be assessed based on characteristics relevant for avalanche hazard assessment.
-Therefore, we define a

-10 similarity measure $\Phi$ for generic snow profiles, based on the layer characteristics grain type and hardness, that can be used to numerically compare, evaluate, and group snow profiles.
+Such an independent approach allows for matching layers based on physical similar- ity (i.e., processes like grain formation and metamorphism or knowledge about snow cover models), whereas the similarity of the aligned profiles can be assessed based on character-istics relevant for avalanche hazard assessment.
+Therefore, we define a similarity measure Φ for generic snow profiles based on the layer characteristics of grain type and hardness, which can be used to numerically compare, evaluate, and group snow profiles.

 Let us again consider two snow profiles.
 Some of their layers have been matched, while others have not.
-The non-matched layers are located either at the very bottom or very top of one of the two profiles.
-For example, the two profiles could be the profiles R and $Q_w$ from the previous section.
-Our goal is to compute a scalar number that expresses the similarity between

-- 15 these two profiles on a scale from 0-1.
+The nonmatched layers are located either at the very bottom or very top of one of the two profiles.
+For example, the two profiles could be the profiles R and Q_w from the previous section.
+Our goal is to compute a scalar number that expresses the similarity between these two profiles on a scale from 0-1.
 To do so, we start again by computing the (dis)similarities between the corresponding layers analogously to the previous sections.
 However, in a similarity measure that is geared towards hazard assessment not every layer is equally important.
 Furthermore, since important weak layers are often much thinner than the bulk layers, they would be dramatically underrepresented in a measure that computes a standard average across all layers.
-Thus, we bin all layers according to four major grain type classes relevant for avalanche hazard assessments: (1) new snow crystals (PP and DF) that - are commonly associated with surface problems, (2) weak layers (SH and DH) and (3) crusts (MFcr) that are typically related to persistent avalanche problems, and (4) all other grain types that represent bulk layers.
-We calculate separate similarity values for every class (a scalar value between [0, 1]), and the overall similarity between the two profiles is the average similarity derived from the classes.
+Thus, we bin all layers according to four major grain type classes relevant for avalanche hazard assessments: (1) new snow crystals (PP and DF) that are commonly associated with surface problems, (2) weak layers (SH and DH) and (3) crusts (MFcr) that are typically related to persistent avalanche problems, and (4) all other grain types that represent bulk layers.
+We calculate separate similarity values for every class (a scalar value within [0, 1]), and the overall similarity between the two profiles is the average similarity derived from the classes.